 Counselling can provide you with the opportunity to take a brave step forward to reflect on your past and consider your future.

-"It helped me to begin to know myself better and to recognise unhelful negative thought patterns and processess.
+"It helped me to begin to know myself better and to recognise unhelpful negative thought patterns and processes."

 "Alison is dedicated to client led sessions."

 If you feel that you may benefit from counselling please do contact me to arrange a first meeting which is free of charge and will help you to decided whether you wish to come to counselling.

 Person Centred Planning and Community Building (Partnership Housing and Scottish Human Services)